Central Air Conditioning Buying Guide

 Two-stage: Two-stage compressors help address this mismatch of cooling needs and system output.
 A unit equipped with a two-stage compressor will have two distinct levels of cooling output, typically called the low and high stages.
 The high stage will have sufficient capacity to maintain comfortable temperatures in extreme weather, while the low stage will allow for efficient operation during mild conditions.

 Variable Speed: Variable speed compressors are the full-out extension of two-stage compressors.
 Rather than having specific output levels at which to operate, a variable speed unit can produce any output within a range.
-This range will vary from model to model and will enable the unit to match the required cooling or heating load in real-time and maximize comfort and efficiency.
+This range will vary from model to model and will enable the unit to match the required cooling or heating load in real time and maximize comfort and efficiency.

 Two-stage and variable-speed units often have a higher rated efficiency than single-stage models, but even if all three of these units had the same rated efficiency, the longer cycles of a two-stage unit would save approximately 3 percent over a single-stage model, and a variable-speed model would offer savings of approximately 7 percent.